MicroEJ/docs/KernelDeveloperGuide/kf.rst

 -  **UNINSTALLED**: Feature has been unlinked from the Kernel.

-`Illustration 5 <illustration-5>`_ describes the Feature state diagram and the methods that changes Feature's state.
+The following illustration describes the Feature state diagram and the methods that changes Feature's state.

 .. _illustration-5:
 .. figure:: png/kf_spec/kf_lifecycle.png
   :align: center
-  :width: 1177px
-  :height: 655px
+  :scale: 75%

   Illustration 5: Feature State Diagram